 Honeycomb is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

-Honeycomb may be required to share your personal information in response to lawful by public authorities, including to meet national security and law enforcement requirements.
+Honeycomb may be required to share your Personal Data in response to lawful by public authorities, including to meet national security and law enforcement requirements.

 International Users & Data

 This section only applies to individual residing in a Designated Country.